 - Modifications to your home if the GP’s negligence has left you disabled.

-If your claim is taken on by a medical negligence solicitor, they’ll review everything in fine detail.
+If your claim is taken on by a medical negligence solicitor from our team, they’ll review everything in fine detail.
 They’ll try to make sure nothing is missed out in an attempt to secure the maximum amount of compensation possible for you.

 By law, you’ll need to claim compensation for GP negligence within a 3-year limitation period.
 After that time, your claim will be statute-barred so it’s important to act quickly.
 Your time limit will commence from: